You yourself must strive. The Buddhas only point the way.

 For those who still can’t give up meat, a question and answer essay on why eating meat is acceptable for Buddhists can be found over on Buddhanet.
 Ultimately, the decision to eat, or not eat, meat lies with your path in Buddhism and belief that animals are sentient beings and suffer as much as humans.

 Because there are so many ways (or “paths”) to practice Buddhism, there is a literally a path for everyone.
 So let me make it clear before I talk about my decision: the end of the path, however, is the same for everyone…just everyone enjoys different ‘scenery’ and teachers to get there.
+Nirvana is the goal, not attachments to anything else.

 I am firmly in the Mahayana camp nowadays (in the Humanistic Buddhism school of Ven.
 Master Hsing Yun), as it best fits my morals, views, and the path I wish to take.
 Thankfully, Buddhism doesn’t care if you are Mahayana or Theravada as we all get along just fine, can go to each others temples, ceremonies, and teachers.
-I still listen to Theravada teachers as much as I do Mahayana, as everyone (and everything) can give us something new to learn.
+I still read and listen to Theravada teachers as much as I do Mahayana, as everyone (and everything) can give us something new to learn.

 A word of caution, however, is that calling one branch or school of Buddhism better than the other misses the point of Buddhism entirely.
 We should all be open with our minds and hearts to all teachings.
 Our entire purpose in Buddhism is not to debate which branch or school is better, but to understand that the diversity of these schools allows many people to discover and understand the teachings that resonate with them.
 Find the best fit in the Buddhist world that works for you, and pursue it!